jaybeecave/resume/README.md

 ![globe](https://user-images.githubusercontent.com/1089671/75620499-8a5e4780-5bee-11ea-9932-aa7c4b775b90.png)&nbsp;[nerdy.co.nz](https://nerdy.co.nz "NERDY's Website")

 ## Summary
-A passionate software developer with 7 years of experience in full-stack applications.
-Having worked in contract positions for the last 3 years, I realize how much I miss working with other developers and like-minded people.
+A passionate software developer with 8 years of experience in full-stack applications.
+Having worked both remotely and in contract positions for the last 3 years, I’ve realized how much I miss working with other developers and like-minded people.
 I am now seeking a new opportunity with a strong team focus that will provide the next big challenge in my career.

-## Technical Summary
-I always struggle to describe this and prefer to showcase my work in person.
-A lot of my best work is tucked behind a login.
-Regardless, here is an overview:

-Strong in __VueJS__, keen for more exposure __React__ especially __React Native__.
-Good handle of __Sass(scss)/CSS__.
-Routinely use both __C#__ and __Golang__ on the backend. __Postgres__ and __MSSQL__ at a data level with __Redis__ as a cache. __DOKKU__ for deployment.
-I've also built and launched both desktop and mobile apps using __Electron__ and __Cordova__ respectively on the Apple App Store.

-I am a strong believer in the right tool for the job and I am always keen to learn something new if it makes business sense.

 ## Experience
 <h3>Digital Lead - Coastgroup</h3>
+<h4>(2019 - March 2020)</h4>
+Working for IQ Hive as a backend developer on a few large projects in an effort to create a turn-key-telco solution which will be used by clients such as Vodafone, Plan-B and Vocus.
+The projects included integrations with Matrixx OCS, a TCF Number Portability solution, Xero and a SIP Trunking solution via DCOM.

+__An overview of some of the microservices below:__
+-Integration with Matrixx Swagger REST API for provisioning Data Plans -Integration with Matrixx ActiveMQ for Billing Events and publishing them into BigQuery via cloud tasks.
+-Integration with Xero via swagger with Aggregation of above billing events -Full workflow and polling solution following the TCF IPMS specification for porting numbers between Service Providers
+-REST integration with DCOM API

+All services communicated internally via gRPC and using protobuf serialization, the public facing APIs are exposed via a gRPC to REST proxy which follows an OpenAPI spec.

+<h3>Digital Lead - Coastgroup</h3>
-<h4>(2019 - Present)</h4>
+<h4>(2019 - March 2020)</h4>
 Coastgroup is a group of companies with over 250 employees and was originally a client of NERDY through Displayworks.

 I was brought on to continue work on Shredder, an internal job system I built for Displayworks, retrofitting and improving it for use in other companies within the group.
 Built on __Vue.js__ and __Golang__ I have since integrated with both __Gsuite__ and __MYOB Accountright__ drastically improving the workflow of the account managers.
 I have also been in charge of improving their digital presence and launching new e-commerce sites on __BigCommerce__.